1960’s Catalina Dressing Recipe

 Calories 619 cal

 This easy 1960’s Catalina dressing recipe is sweet, tart, and spicy.
 It’s everything in between.
 It’s the best addition to any salad.
-Use it on chicken salads or kale salads.
+Use it on chicken or kale.

 Ingredients